There-By-The-Sea/reservation-form/README.md

 ## Deployment

 I deployed this project using Docker and AWS.
 The Dockerfiles and docker-compose files are included in this repository.
 The database was deployed and populated with 100 records on an EC2 instance.
-This image below is a representation of a proxy server that served the reservation-form microservice as well as other microservices from project members to create a replica of a property page on airbnb.
+This image below is a representation of a proxy server that served the reservation-form microservice as well as other microservices from project members to create a replica of a property page on airbnb's website.

 ![Proxy Server Demo](Demo/reservation-proxy.gif)